boots-edu/textbook/source/text/1-introduction/setup.md

 In this case, you need to type `node --version` and then press enter.
 The version that should appear is `v20.11.0`.
-If `v21.6.1` appears, you need to go back and install the **LTS version** ; some packages may only support the latest LTS version of Node, so it’s better to fix it now.
+If `v21.6.1` appears, you need to go back and install the **LTS version** ; some packages may only support the latest LTS version of Node, so it's better to fix it now.

 If `node: command not found` appears, it means something went wrong with your installation.
 Check that the installer is properly finished.
 If it has, open the installer again and verify that the destination of your installation matches the